Dictionary Home » English Grammar Rules & Usage » Capitalization » Capitalization of Seasons

 Capitalization of Seasons

 The capitalization of seasons has specific rules in the English language.
-When the seasons are used generally, they should not be capitalized; however, when seasons are used in a title, then the first letter should be capitalized.
+When the seasons are used generally, they generally should not be capitalized; however, when seasons are used in a title, then at least the first letter should be capitalized.
+Of course, there are exceptions to these rules as well.

 Rule 1: Seasons as Generic Nouns